Kristīne Garina: Activism

-After a wave of public homophobic acts against the LGBT community spiked when the first pride march was held in Riga in 2005, the following year, sixteen activists joined together to form Mozaīka.
+After a wave of public homophobic acts against the LGBT community spiked when the first pride march was held in Riga in 2005, the following year, sixteen activists joined to form Mozaīka.
 The organization, functions as an advocacy group for the community, lobbies with policy makers, and organizes pride events.
 Garina was selected as a board member of the organization and she works to combat open homophobia against the community.
 She regularly publishes articles in various newspapers and websites like Latvijas Avīze and Delfi, pointing out discriminatory policies towards gays and lesbians such as the lack of parental leave to care for children, lack of eligibility for spousal pensions, lack of equal taxation or movement as a family unit, among other issues like hate speech and support for spousal protection legislation.

 In 2013, Garina was elected as chairman of the board of Mozaīka, succeeding Linda Freimane.
 She served as the Latvian representative for both Baltic Pride and EuroPride in 2015.
 That year, Mozaīka was successful in its bid for EuroPride to be held in Riga.
 The event was planning was co-chaired by Garina and Kaspars Zālītis.
 They were able to negotiate holding the parade on Brivibas Iela (Freedom Street), a main boulevard which marchers had previously been denied permission to use for other Pride events.
 The success of the event, led to Garina's election to head the European Pride Organizers Association, a post she continued to hold in 2022.
 In 2020, because of the COVID-19 pandemic, Garina as head of the European Pride Organizers Association, and in conjunction with InterPride, created a virtual Global Pride event to allow virtual attendance.